 Dive to the depths of the Great Barrier Reef to encounter ‘a giant legend’ – and when we say giant, we mean it.
 These jaw-dropping species are the largest mollusc on earth, sometimes weighing over 200 kilograms (440 pounds) and reaching four metres (13 feet) in length.
 You can lay your eyes on their psychedelic colours anywhere along the reef, but snorkelling the Clam Gardens off Lizard Island is one of the best ways to spot them.

 3. Manta rays

-Watching a stingray glide through the ocean is a magical sight, but extend their wingspan to nine metres (29.9 feet) and add a friendly and playful character, and you’ve got one of the reef’s most spectacular marine animals – the manta ray.
+With a wingspan up to nine metres (29.9 feet) and a friendly and playful character, manta rays are one of the reef’s most spectacular marine animals.
 Swimming with these majestic giants is an otherworldly experience.
 Feel their calm demeanour at the Southern Great Barrier Reef’s Lady Elliot Island, otherwise known as the home of the manta ray.

 4. Maori wrasse

 Another fish to put on your bucket list is the Maori wrasse.
-Unlike clownfish, these distinctive animals are larger than life – in size and personality.
-When you encounter a Maori, you’ll know about it.
-Their inquisitive nature resembles puppy-like behaviour, so don’t be surprised if this colourful giant-headed fish starts following you around like a long-lost friend.
+These distinctive animals are larger than life – in size and personality.
+Their inquisitive nature resembles puppy-like behaviour, so don’t be surprised if this colourful giant starts following you around like a long-lost friend.
 It may not be the company you expected, but it’ll no doubt be memorable.
 The Whitsunday’s Hardy Reef is well known for its large numbers of Maori wrasses.
 For the ultimate greeting, head to Moore Reef with Sunlover Reef Cruises to meet Wally, the largest Maori wrasse on the entire reef.

 5. Potato cod